Savings Goal Calculator

 - Target years to save

 - The number of years you have to save.

 - Amount currently saved

 - Total you currently have saved toward this savings goal.

 - The amount you will contribute each month to your investments.
 This calculator also assumes that you make your contribution at the beginning of each month.

 - Expected rate of return

+- This is the annually compounded rate of return you expect from your savings or investment.
 The actual rate of return is largely dependent on the types of investments you select.
-The S&P 500 for the 10 years ending Dec.
-31st, 2012 had an annual compounded rate of return of 7.1%, including reinvestment of dividends.
-From January 1970 through the end of 2012, the average annual compounded rate of return for the S&P 500, including reinvestment of dividends, was approximately 10.1% (source: www.standardandpoors.com).
+The Standard & Poor's 500® (S&P 500®) for the 10 years ending Dec.
+1st, 2015, had an annual compounded rate of return of 7.76%, including reinvestment of dividends.
+From January 1970 through to Dec.
+2015, the average annual compounded rate of return for the S&P 500®, including reinvestment of dividends, was approximately 10.5% (source: www.standardandpoors.com).
 Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
 The lowest 12-month return was -43% (March 2008 to March 2009).
-Savings accounts at a bank may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.
+Savings accounts at a financial institution may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.